Designing with care, curiosity, and intention

 debossed logo

-various colorways encourage personal connection through aesthetic choice that match OXO's color palette
+various colorways encourage personal connection through aesthetic choice that match OXO's existing color palette

 Colorways